AnneJ17/android-cheat-sheet/README.md

   Strong reference -
   Weak reference - inner class, bitmap, unregistered Leak cannary library - Android profiler

+* **RxJava Notes**
+  - Observer pattern handles event-basd code but it doesn't have the notion of `onComplete` or `onError`.
+Developers have to remember to cancel the event listener, which otherwise leads to memory leak.
+Obsesrvable pattern can handle both async and event-based code.
+In addition to disposing on lifecycle termination event, there are many operators that can cancel an event-based observable.
+  - What is an Observable?
+  	- Simply a collection that arrives over time
+	- Can be finitie or infinite
+	- OnNext: push (emit) the next value
+	- OnCompleted: No more values to push
+	- OnError: error occured when trying to push
+   - Cancelling an infinite Observable
+  	- TakeUntil: discard any items emitted by an Observable after a second Observable emits an item or terminates
+	- Take: emit only the first n items emitted by an Observable
+	- TakeWhile: discard items emitted by an Observable after a specified condition becomes false
+	- Amb: given two or more source Observables, emit all of the items from only the first of these Observables to emit an item

 * **Converting RxJava to LiveData**
 * **Advantages and Disadvantages of RxJava**